 The unlawful taking of property of another: the term includes such crimes as burglary, larceny, and robbery.

 Someone other than the insured and insuring company.

 Disability that prevents the insured from performing all the duties of his or her occupation or any occupation: the exact definition varies among policies.

 A condition in which not enough insurance is purchased to cover the total cash or market value of the insured asset.

-the period of time specified in an insurance policy which must pass before some or all of the coverage outlined in the policy can begin.
-Generally, it is 30 days from your policy activation date.
+The period of time specified in an insurance policy which must pass before some or all of the coverage outlined in the policy can begin.
+Generally, it is 30 days from the policy inception/issue date.